 The site includes examples of:

-- Exactly What It Says on the Tin: The title makes it fairly clear what the site covers.
+- Exactly What It Says on the Tin: The title makes it fairly clear what the site covered.

-- Most Gamers Are Male/Most Writers Are Male: The demographic of the writing staff reflects this, for better or worse; there are roughly a dozen staff writers, and currently none of them are women.note
+- Most Gamers Are Male/Most Writers Are Male: The demographic of the writing staff reflected this, for better or worse; there were roughly a dozen staff writers, but by the time the publication ceased, none of them were women.note

-- Multi-Platform: Most of the games promoted fall into this, with a particular emphasis on mobile games.
+- Multi-Platform: Most of the games promoted fell into this, with a particular emphasis on mobile games.

 - Review: Originally, IGM game reviews focused on four particular points - graphics, gameplay, sound, and replayability.
 However, in late 2014 the writers stopped including scores in their reviews.